 “one of Australia’s roughest members of the comedy royal family.”

 Fleety’s versatility has made him a regular on television and radio as well as the stage, with roles in sitcoms, soapies and dramas as well as frequent appearances on chat shows and televised comedy showcases like festival galas, comedy debates and panel shows.
 Fleety has been a regular guest and host on breakfast, afternoon and drive radio.
 He’s acted in Shakespeare – both the real thing, and comedic parodies thereof – to excellent effect as well as appearing in other serious and comic drama.

 Over the decades Greg has appeared on some of Australia’s best-loved programmes- where his acting prowess has seen him performing everything from ‘killing Daphne on Neighbours‘ to being a guest panelist on Good News Week and Sideshow.

-Fleety had a role in Squizzy- the most recent season of the smash hit Underbelly series, which screened on Channel 9 in 2013, and in 2014 shot his second feature film- Me & Me Mates Vs The Zombie Apocalypse- in which he co-starred with Jim Jefferies and Alex Williamson, due for release towards the end of 2014.
-Fleet received rave reviews and critical acclaim for his first feature, The Day Of The Broken, also released in 2014.
+Fleety had a role in Squizzy - the most recent season of the smash hit Underbelly series, which screened on Channel 9 in 2013, and in 2014 shot his second feature film- Me & Me Mates Vs The Zombie Apocalypse - in which he co-starred with Jim Jefferies and Alex Williamson, due for release in early 2015.
+Fleet received rave reviews and critical acclaim for his first feature, The Day Of The Broken, released in 2014.

 “In one hour, Greg Fleet succeeds in dragging us to extremes of laughter, embarrassment and pity – but mainly laughter – as he takes us on the emotional roller-coaster journey of our lives”